 This spot is a day use area, but we haven’t met any ranger here.
 If you do so, just say that you are having a break, since you are travelling further North.
 At this spot you get an awesome view over Byron Bay and the country side.
 The down side is, that you it is located about 16km outside of Byron.

-The Hilltop Lookout is located at Coorabell Creek (find the exact location with street view image in the link).
+The Hilltop Lookout is located at Coorabell Creek (find the exact location in the map below).

 Yelgun Rest Area